Expunging or Sealing Adult Criminal Records in Missouri

 If this law applies to you, your record should have been automatically closed by the court.
 If that did not happen, consult the court clerk or a criminal defense attorney for instructions on how to proceed.

-You can find the forms to petition for closure or expungement at the website of the Missouri Courts.
+You can find the forms to petition for expungement at the website of the Missouri Courts.
 You must file the petition in the Circuit Court of the county where the arrest occurred.

 Getting Legal Help